How to Get Rid of Dog Anal Gland Smell

 Takeaways For Dog Anal Gland Care

 Dogs naturally have the ability to express their anal glands on their own, but sadly there are others that cannot.
 This is why they will need your help to express anal glands in dogs.
 To help you get rid of the anal gland smell in dogs, there are steps that can be taken at home or with the help of a vet.
+Learning how to express dog anal glands is the key for learning how to get rid of fishy smell from dogs butts.
 Remember to keep watch on your dog’s overall health and well-being before serious issues begin to arise.

 Most healthy dogs naturally express their own anal glands

 Anal gland expression can be done at home on a regular basis

 Keeping the area clean is essential to prevent a anal gland smell